 4. They encourage students to make meaningful connections.

-bulb Digital Portfolios helps students make meaningful connections across curricular, co-curricular and experiential learning activities.
+bulb Digital Portfolios helps students make meaningful connections across curricular, co-curricular, and experiential learning activities.

 5. They show students and teachers “the long view.”

-A longitudinal view of a learner’s work paints a picture of growth, progress and continuity over time.
+A longitudinal view of a learner’s work paints a picture of growth, progress, and continuity over time.
 The learner can collect, select and compile a record of work.

 6. They give students grit.

-The use of digital portfolios results in higher test scores, higher passing rates, higher retention across secondary and university graduation rates.
+The use of digital portfolios results in higher test scores, higher passing rates, and higher retention across secondary and university graduation rates.

 7. They help students develop a digital identity.

-Building a portfolio encourages students to reflect and craft a compelling narrative based on their values, beliefs and experiences.
+Building a portfolio encourages students to reflect and craft a compelling narrative based on their values, beliefs, and experiences.

 8. They open the door to metacognitive learning.